We love to talk about our trips! (541) 450-9855

 We begin our day by paddling the Chamkar Chhu through its beautiful gorge.
 In the afternoon we visit Jambay Lhakhang, one of the two oldest Buddhist monasteries in Bhutan.

-Kayaking the Chamkar Chhu Gorge
+Rafting the Chamkar Chhu in Central Bhutan

-Kayaking the Chamkar Chhu Gorge
+Rafting the Chamkar Chhu in Central Bhutan

 Night at Hotel (B,L,D)